-This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
+Today, we'll introduce the concept of the P/E ratio for those who are learning about investing.
 We'll apply a basic P/E ratio analysis to Lakeland Bancorp, Inc.'s (NASDAQ:LBAI), to help you decide if the stock is worth further research.
-Lakeland Bancorp has a price to earnings ratio of 10.40, based on the last twelve months.
-That corresponds to an earnings yield of approximately 9.6%.
+Lakeland Bancorp has a P/E ratio of 11.1, based on the last twelve months.
+That is equivalent to an earnings yield of about 9.0%.

 The formula for price to earnings is:

 Price to Earnings Ratio = Share Price ÷ Earnings per Share (EPS)